Are Divorce Support Groups Really Helpful?

 Why do you need a divorce support group?

 A divorce recovery support group is a great option for many people.
-When you go through a divorce, you have to be able to get your thoughts and feelings out.
+When you go through a divorce, it can be very helpful to have a nonjudgemental environment where you’re able to get your thoughts and feelings out.
 Maybe you really can't explain to your partner what you're experiencing or what you wish they knew.
-Maybe you've tried, and they just don't get it (that might be why you're getting the divorce in the first place).
+Maybe you've tried, and they just don't get it (that might be why you're getting a divorce in the first place).
 Talking with others at support groups can help with that.
 Divorce is a time that is very difficult for most people, and talking about it with a support group can help make everything easier to deal with.

 Maybe you don't feel comfortable talking to a bunch of strangers about your deepest, darkest thoughts and feelings.
 The truth is, many people at a divorce group probably feel the same way because they are also dealing with separation and divorce.
 They're just as nervous about all of this as you are, but it's therapeutic to go through.
 Think about it.
 When you were younger and you had a bad day, what did you do?
 You probably called up your best friend and spilled your guts, right?
 You told them all about what happened and how you felt, and in the end, you felt a little better, right?